 Mosquito Abatement - Plainfield Township continued to contract for mosquito sprayings and larvae treatments to sustain public health safety.
+One extra spray was contacted due to an influx of mosquitoes.

 PACE Bus Service - The ridership continued to be supported for Township residents.